What’s Causing the Negativity?

 I want to get back to you though because here’s what’s most important.
 If you’re working with us and allowing us to do comprehensive financial planning for you, we’ve stress-tested your financial plan for these types of scenarios.
 We’ve stress-tested your financial plan for the inevitability of market volatility and potential bear markets in the future.
 If we have a high degree of confidence that we can go through that, I want you to focus on those numbers more than I want you to focus on what happens to the value of your portfolio on a day to day basis.

 We’re in control of the long-term destiny of your financial success and our number one goal is to allow you to live your one best financial life.
 If you want to look at anything, sit down with your advisor, keep the dialogue open and talk to us about how this market volatility has affected your probability of being able to do everything you want to do in retirement.
 Chances are if it was done right the first time, there’s very little change if any in your overall financial plan.

-With that, I want to wish you all a very merry Christmas, Happy New Year, and I’ll talk to you again in January.
+I want to wish you all a very merry Christmas and Happy New Year.
+And I’ll talk to you again in January.
 Here’s to hoping that we see a little bit of reprieve from the volatility and we can get some kind of Santa rally out of this market between now and the end of the year.

 Founder & CEO

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.